-To register a business for the purpose of conducting business Online, contact the NC Secretary of State Office at www.sosnc.gov.
+To register a business name for the purpose of conducting business Online, or register a business as a Corporation, Limited Liability Partnership (LLP), Limited Liability Corporations (LLC) or Non-Profit, contact the NC Secretary of State Office at www.sosnc.gov.

 EDPNC - Small Business Advisor